DriftingBlues: 6 BOOT2ROOT CTF VULNHUB WRITEUP

 We're in!!

-So, I went ahead and decided to run LinPEAS
+So, I went ahead and decided to run `LinPEAS` at this point.

 During the scan, I came across something that caught my attention.